Dagenham: Governance

-The wards of Eastbrook, Heath, River, Village and Whalebone are in the Dagenham and Rainham Parliamentary Constituency.
-The wards of Alibon, Mayesbrook, Parsloes, Thames and Valence are in the Barking Parliamentary Constituency.
-Each ward elects three councillors to Barking and Dagenham London Borough Council.
+The 2010 wards of Eastbrook, Heath, River, Village and Whalebone are in the Dagenham and Rainham Parliamentary Constituency.
+The 2010 wards of Alibon, Mayesbrook, Parsloes, Thames and Valence are in the Barking Parliamentary Constituency.
+Each ward in B&D elects two or three councillors to Barking and Dagenham London Borough Council.
 The whole area is within the City and East London Assembly Constituency.

 Geography

 Dagenham is located approximately 11.5 mi east of Charing Cross in Central London.
 The Becontree estate is largely in the pre-1965 borough of Dagenham, which also included Becontree Heath, part of Rush Green, Old Dagenham village, and the southern section around Dagenham Dock and adjacent to the River Thames.
 This southern section, which includes Ford Dagenham, is part of the London Riverside section of the Thames Gateway redevelopment zone.
+Including new developments of Beam Park and Dagenham Green.

 The Dagenham post town includes the whole of the Becontree estate, including those sections that were in the former (pre 1965) boroughs of Barking and Ilford.
-Parts of the former borough of Dagenham - part of Chadwell Heath, part of Collier Row and part of Rush Green - are in the Romford Post town.
+Parts of the former borough of Dagenham – part of Chadwell Heath, part of Collier Row and part of Rush Green – are in the Romford Post town.
 It is adjacent to Barking to the west, Romford to northeast and Hornchurch to the east.
 Dagenham Dock on the River Thames is to the south.

 Demography

 Dagenham is a working class area.
 During the 2000s there was a large influx of migrants, in particular Africans.
 The current population of the former (pre 1965) Borough of Dagenham could be approximated from the population of the current wards which together most closely match the area, but the former boundary between the borough and neighbouring Barking, with which it merged in 1965, no longer corresponds to any ward boundaries.

 At the time of the 2011 census, the Alibon ward (north of Heathway station) was 61% White British and 15% Black African.
 Goresbrook ward (southwest from Heathway) was 57% White British and 17% Black African.
 River ward (south of Heathway) was 51% White British and 19% Black African.
 Village ward (east from Heathway) was 58% White British and 19% Black African.
-Eastbrook ward (around Eastbrookend Country) was 69% White British and 11% Black African.
+Eastbrook ward (around Eastbrookend Country Park) was 69% White British and 11% Black African.
 Heath ward (north of Heathway) was 60% White British and 17% Black African.

 Economy

-The former May and Baker plant site at Dagenham East is now a centre of film and television production.
+The former May and Baker plant site at Dagenham East is now a centre of film and television production called Eastbrook Studios London.